Watch your thoughts for they become words.

 Questions can add value if they’re asking about a topic your subject’s interested in.
 They’re only low value if they needlessly ask for permission.
 They’re actually quite valuable when used to collect information.

-It’s Not So Much *What* You Do As *How* You Do It
+It’s Not *What* You Do, It’s *How* You Do It

 Internalizing an abundant frame of reference through word choice drastically alters your perception.

-When your words continuously come from a place of offering value as opposed to leeching value, you’ll find yourself rapidly developing a magnetic personality/identity.
+When your words come from a place of offering value as opposed to leeching value, you’ll find yourself rapidly developing a magnetic personality.

 It starts to feel wrong to complain about things or beg others for a piece of their value.

-You’ll also align yourself with similar-minded people who are off-put by loser language.
+You’ll also align yourself with similar-minded people who are put off by loser language.

 Low-Value/High-Value Means Of Expression Are